bennettslin/bennett_work_app/MORE_TODO_NOTES.md

             * Is the best possible deal anyone can have
             * What they want is perfectly synergized
             * The indie deal disrupts that
-    * Maximal artists are maximal even if they aren't willing to admit
+    * Consequential artists are consequential even if they aren't willing to admit
         * Like Nirvana
         * And that was probably a problem
     * Indie rock was founded by artists who didn't want to be the best